jrrio/mousefollow/README.md

 Debouncing scroll event idea from:
 https://www.html5rocks.com/en/tutorials/speed/animations/#debouncing-scroll-events

-I've used vanilla JavaScript (ES6) and CSS Flexbox which will run in all major browsers as of mid-2017.
+I've used vanilla JavaScript (ES6) and CSS which will run in all major browsers as of mid-2017.
 An example was published on Codepen:
 [https://codepen.io/jrio/pen/oNzoGwV](https://codepen.io/jrio/pen/oNzoGwV)

 ## Other solutions